leonstel/leonstel.github.io/recursive_tree_part3.md

 <img src="./assets/bedtimestory.jpg" />

 ### Once Upon a Time
-Once upon a time a boy was born within a lovely family.
+... a boy was born within a lovely family.
 Within the boy an evil entity began to grow slowly but steadily.
 Not very much later this evil entity overpowered him and his craving for more got out of control.
 Without any wealth, his greed told him to make cheap ass paid courses about getting rich quick.
 The boy couldn't be happier, it worked and students were buying his courses like ice scream.
 Every student whom followed the boys' courses had been contaminated with the ever growing evil